Nikaoto/nn.lua/readme.md

 ![Sine wave after 1 hour of training](./screenshots/nn-screenshot-approx-sin-relu-1.png)

-Notice how the network doesn't care to fit anything beyond the range [-10, 10] as it doesn't have the data for it
+Notice how the network doesn't care to fit anything beyond the range [-10, 10] as it doesn't have the data for it.

 A close up:

 ![Close up sine wave after 1 hour of training](./screenshots/nn-screenshot-approx-sin-relu-2.png)

 When the same is done using a sigmoid function instead, the results are much better.

-After only 5 minutes:
+After 5 minutes:

 ![Sine wave after 3 minutes of training using sigmoid](./screenshots/nn-screenshot-approx-sin-sigmoid.png)

+## TODO
+- write a description of how to run the visual approximator w/ controls
+- get MNIST to work
+- Make a GAN
+- Potential optimizations include:
+  - rewrite in C
+  - use SIMD
+  - use matrix multiplication w/ video card instead of cartesian nested loop
+- Solve a rubik's cube

 ## License (3-clause BSD)
 ```